katreinhart/plant-walking-frontend/README.md

 This web app is also ripe for social sharing.
 We'd like to make it easy for users to share their plants with friends.

+User authorization is also in need of additional validation checks.

 ### Menu:
 <kbd>
   <img src="./readme-images/menu.png" width="350px" alt="app menu">